richardharrington/disrupt-to-bullshit/README.md

 3. Click on "Developer mode"
 4. Click on "Load unpacked extension..."
 5. Navigate to your local copy of this repo, and select the 'sources' folder

+### A note on the code

+The code in the sources directory can be used to make a Chrome extension.
+Firefox add-ons are not significantly different, but currently I create new versions of the Firefox add-on by shifting a few things around manually.
+In the future, there will be a build step to create both versions.